ljubicasamardzic/buyme/README.md

 An e-commerce demo written in Laravel and Livewire.
-Payment is implemented using Laravel Cashier which generates boilerplate code for Stripe payments.
+Payment is implemented using Stripe with Laravel Cashier.

 Find live demo at: https://buy-me-eshop.herokuapp.com/